RaunakDey/new_setup/README.md

-# new_setup
+# Setting up a new UNIX based device (Mac/Ubuntu/Debian)
-Setting up new MacBook M3
+For example, here we are setting up new MacBook M3

 ### Few checks to see what it comes with